 L’inhumaine (1924) Director: Marcel L’Herbier

-The “inhuman woman” is an experimental French silent film about a female singer in Paris.
+The “inhuman woman” is a French silent film about a female singer in Paris.
 She is something of a heartless tease, with many men chasing after her at her lavish parties.
 One day, one man (a scientist) kills himself on account of his unrequited love for her, but she shows no emotion upon learning of his death.
-She goes to his funeral and admits feelings for him, but then realizes he is not dead.
+She attends his funeral and admits feelings for him, but then realizes he is not dead.
 Another woman gets envious and infects her with a poisonous snake bite, only for her to get reincarnated by her scientist lover.